South Dakota prison population down since pandemic onset, but not because of COVID-19 releases

 Leidholt says those efforts — along with an increase in cleaning, new barriers in dining halls and staggering groups — have kept the spread under control.

 As of Aug.
 4 nationwide, at least 86,639 people in prison had tested positive for COVID-19, according to The Marshall Project, which is tracking state and federal inmate trends and correctional responses during the pandemic.
-That's a 10 percent increase from the week before.
+That's a 10% increase from the week before.

 The first case confirmed in the South Dakota corrections system was on March 23, at the Pierre Community Work Release Center at the women’s prison in Pierre.
 That led to 155 inmates considered close contacts being put under observation.